cbalfour/internal-cs/tech/automarker.rst

 Preparation
 -----------

-Before submitting need to do the following:
+Before submitting you need to do the following:

 #.
 Write and test your program on your workstation.

    * If you are using the NetBeans IDE, be sure to remove the package name it adds from the top of the source file.

 #.
-Put your uncompiled source files into a zip file.
-Noting the following:
+Put your uncompiled source files into a ``zip`` file.

    * The file name does not matter as long as it as a ``.zip`` extension.

-   * The files must be in the root of the zip file, *not* in a folder.
+   * The files must be in the root of the zip file, *not* in a folder unless a specific structure has been specified in the assignment question.

 Once you are ready to submit, select a method below.